 However, five years on, the success of this provision in promoting a broader and more enlightened approach is unclear.
-For example, a recent study for the Association of Chartered Certified Accountants (ACCA) found that section 172 has had little impact either on directors' behaviour or on the way they regard their legal obligations.22 This seems to be particularly the case in hostile takeover situations, where directors presume that the 'underlying' duty to secure the best price for current shareholders trumps the wider factors listed in section 172.
+For example, a recent study for the Association of Chartered Certified Accountants (ACCA) found that section 172 has had little impact either on directors' behaviour or on the this can only be achieved by taking due account of both term, and wider factors such as employees, effects on the environment, suppliers and customers."21 Section 172 therefore requires directors long-term and wider factors to 'have regard' to these the long-term and shortway they regard their legal obligations.22 This seems to be particularly the case in hostile takeover situations, where directors presume that the 'underlying' duty to secure the best price for current shareholders trumps the wider factors listed in section 172.